Will the Jazz cover the spread vs. the Pelicans? Promo Codes, Betting Trends, Records ATS

 Jazz Betting Records & Stats

-- The Jazz have won in two, or 16.7%, of the 12 contests they have been named as odds-on underdogs in this year.
+- The Jazz have come away with three wins in the 13 contests they have been listed as the underdogs in this season.

-- Utah has a record of 2-10, a 16.7% win rate, when it is set as the underdog by -110 or more by bookmakers this season.
+- This season, Utah has won one of its nine games, or 11.1%, when it is the underdog by at least +145 on the moneyline.

-- The moneyline set for this matchup implies Utah has a 52.4% chance of walking away with the win.
+- Bookmakers have implied with the moneyline set for this matchup that Utah has a 40.8% chance of pulling out a win.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!